mentlsve/CarND-Vehicle-Detection/writeup.md

 [image7]: ./examples/output_bboxes.png
 [video1]: ./project_video.mp4

-carnd-vehicle-detection

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 In this writeup I will consider the rubric points individually and describe how I addressed each point in my implementation.

-The implementation can be found in a Jupyter notebook.
+The implementation can be found in the Jupyter notebook `carnd-vehicle-detection.ipynb`.
 To run it change to the base folder which contains the `carnd-vehicle-detection.ipynb`.
 Then run:

 ```
 > conda env create -f environment.yml